Roof condition and quality

 As roof repairs and installations can cost thousands of dollars, this is a critical step in the home inspection process.

 Home maintenance is a serious cost of home ownership – but the cost of utilities can also be a serious consideration when you are thinking about buying a home.
 As a rule, older homes are not ventilated or insulated as well as newer homes, which means you’ll be paying quite a bit more for heating and cooling.

-Air leaks in attics, around windows and doors, crawlspaces, and around vents and other systems that reach through the ceilings and the exterior structure of your home can cost you a lot of money in the long run – it’s estimated by the ENERGY STAR program that you can save up to 12% or more in heating/cooling costs by adding more insulation and sealing these leaks.
+Air leaks in attics, around windows and doors, vents, crawlspaces as well as any other system that reaches through the ceiling to the exterior of your home can cost you a lot of money in the long run.
+It is estimated by the ENERGY STAR program that you can save up to 12% or more in heating/cooling costs by adding more insulation and sealing these leaks.